-The power supply ON/OFF switch is not the main disconnect device and does not completely disconnect all the circuits from the AC source.
+The power supply ON/OFF switch is not the main "disconnect device" and does not completely disconnect all the circuits from the AC source.

-An appropriately rated disconnect device such as circuit breaker, type B plug on power cord, ...etc., shall be provided in the final installation.
-The disconnect device shall comply with UL/IEC 60950-1 requirements and shall be easily accessible.
+An appropriately rated "disconnect device" such as circuit breaker, type B plug on power cord, ...etc., shall be provided in the final installation.
+The "disconnect device" for one phase units shall disconnect both supply lines simultaneously.
+The "disconnected device" must be easily accessible.